 Patient satisfaction survey

-A patient satisfaction survey can be an extremely valuable asset if you’re in any way involved in the healthcare industry.
-Getting honest feedback from your patients can help you understand your strengths and weaknesses and learn how you can improve your services.
+A patient satisfaction survey can be an extremely valuable asset if your work involves the healthcare industry in any way.
+Getting honest feedback from your patients helps you understand your strengths and weaknesses and shows you how to improve your services.

-Below you can see an example of a patient satisfaction survey introduction.
-This is a good example because it clearly states the name of the organization, gives clear instructions, defines the aim of the survey and what actions will be taken based on the data, reassures the respondents about the privacy issues, and shows gratitude for their help.
+Below, you can see an example of a patient satisfaction survey introduction.
+This example works well because it clearly states the organization’s name, provides clear instructions, and defines the survey’s aim.
+It also explains how the team will use the data, guarantees respondent privacy, and expresses gratitude for their help.

 If you would like to check out the entire survey, here’s a free Patient Satisfaction Survey Template available to all LeadQuizzes users.